cloudogu/dogu-development-docs/docs/core/basics_en.md

 - Dogu configuration via registry
 - etc.

-Such a minimal dogu only answers requests coming in through the central reverse proxy (the nginx dogu).
+Such a minimal dogu only answers requests coming in through the central reverse proxy (the nginx Dogu).
 For this the following components are needed:

 1. A running CES.